rajeshvkothari/oom/Internal/DEVELOPER_README.md

 	       $ mvn process-sources -P format -e
 		   ```

-	  - Replace sdc-tosca-1.6.5.jar at the following location and re-run the Build images step:
+	  - Replace sdc-tosca-1.6.5.jar at the following location and re-run the Build images command:

 	    ```sh
 	    $ cd ~/.m2/repository/org/onap/sdc/sdc-tosca/sdc-tosca/1.6.5/
 	    ```
-	    **Note: re-run build images section steps**

 	  - Verify images is build or not: